BathML/learning-git/README.md

 - A: GitKraken, SourceTree, Git

 - Q: I have accidentally staged something I don't want to commit.
 Can I __reset__ only that file?
 - A: Yes.
 To unstage a file type `git reset HEAD <filename>`.
-You can leave 'HEAD' out as it is implicit.
+You can leave `HEAD` out as it is implicit.

 - Q: I would like to see what the repo looked like at a given version.
 How can i __checkout__ that version?